sunnygirlzyq/Donglab.github.io/content/publication/[25]-MEMS-Multi-stimulus perception/index.md

 ---
-title: 'Multi-stimulus perception and visualization by an intelligent liquid metal-elastomer architecture.Science Advances.'
+title: 'Multi-stimulus perception and visualization by an intelligent liquid metal-elastomer architecture.'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here